Semantics: Definition and related fields

 Semantics further contrasts with pragmatics, which is interested in how people use language in communication.
 An expression like "That's what I'm talking about" can mean many things depending on who says it and in what situation.
 Semantics is interested in the possible meanings of expressions: what they can and cannot mean in general.
 In this regard, it is sometimes defined as the study of context-independent meaning.
 Pragmatics examines which of these possible meanings is relevant in a particular case.
 In contrast to semantics, it is interested in actual performance rather than in the general linguistic competence underlying this performance.
 This includes the topic of additional meaning that can be inferred even though it is not literally expressed, like what it means if a speaker remains silent on a certain topic.
 A closely related distinction by the semiotician Charles W. Morris holds that semantics studies the relation between words and the world, pragmatics examines the relation between words and users, and syntax focuses on the relation between different words.

 Semantics is related to etymology, which studies how words and their meanings changed in the course of history.
 Another connected field is hermeneutics, which is the art or science of interpretation and is concerned with the right methodology of interpreting text in general and scripture in particular.
 Metasemantics examines the metaphysical foundations of meaning and aims to explain where it comes from or how it arises.

 The word semantics originated from the Ancient Greek adjective semantikos, meaning 'relating to signs', which is a derivative of sēmeion, the noun for 'sign'.
 It was initially used for medical symptoms and only later acquired its wider meaning regarding any type of sign, including linguistic signs.
-The word semantics entered the English language from the French term semantique, which the linguist Michel Bréal first introduced at the end of the 19th century.
+The word semantics entered the English language from the French term sémantique, which the linguist Michel Bréal first introduced at the end of the 19th century.